Random Number Generator

 Frequently Asked Questions

-How do you generate a random number between 1 and 100?
+How do I generate a random number between 1 and 100?

-What is seed in random number generation?
+What is a random number generator used for?

 Random Number Generator